Winter Stillness & the Body’s Deep Intelligence

 • Honor rest without earning it

 Sleep is not a reward for productivity—it’s a biological necessity for repair.
-Honoring the bodies request for longer sleep hours or naps is simply a way of hearing the body ask for rest and repairation.
+Honoring the body’s request for longer sleep or naps is simply listening.

 • Support the body therapeutically